Featured image for Why Authentik Matters for Texas 67 Systems

 2. Authentik Docs, Applications

-3. Authentik Docs, Providers
+3. Authentik Docs, Outposts

 Next step